Wichita on the Cheap

 • Meadowlark Farm Facebook Page

 Meadowlark Farm is open 10 am-5 pm, Wednesday – Sunday.
-There is an entry fee of $2.50/person 13 years and over.
-No appointments are necessary however call (316) 518-8907 or visit their Facebook page for up-to-date information on our open hours, what is ripe and what is ready for you to pick.
+No appointments are necessary; however, call (316) 518-8907 or visit their Facebook page for up-to-date information on our open hours, what is ripe, and what is ready for you to pick.

 Tenth Street Orchard